Ahmedhemaz/DockerCheatSheet/docker/docker.md

 - you can run container in back ground using:

       docker run -d <image-name>

+- If you want to remove the container right after it stops, use:

+      docker run --rm

+- You can also specify the name of the container by using the option `--name`, which then allows you to start and stop the container by calling it with the name you specified when you created it.

+      docker run --name

 ___
 ### 2- to run command from container:
     docker run <image-name> <command-wanna-to-excute>